jfnavarro/st_pipeline/docsrc/manual.rst

 format and a dataset name.

-The ST Pipeline has many parameters, you can see a description of them by typing : st_pipeline_run.py --help
+The ST Pipeline has many parameters, you can see a description of them by typing : st_pipeline_run --help

 Note that the minimum read length is dependant on the type of kit used, and should be adjusted accordingly, i.e. a 150bp kit should have a different